Cyber attack shuts down top U.S. fuel pipeline network

-NEW YORK (Reuters) -Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network, which supplies fuel from U.S refiners on the Gulf Coast to the eastern and southern United States, after a cyber attack that industry sources said was caused by ransomware.
+NEW YORK (Reuters) -Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network, the source of nearly half of the U.S. East Coast’s fuel supply, after a cyber attack that industry sources said was caused by ransomware.

 Colonial shut down systems to contain the threat after learning of the attack on Friday, it said in a statement.
 That action has temporarily halted operations and affected some of its IT systems, the company said.

 While the U.S. government investigation is in its early stages, one former U.S. government official and two industry sources said the hackers are most likely a highly professional cybercriminal group.
-Investigators are looking into whether a group dubbed “DarkSide” by the cybersecurity research community is responsible.
+Investigators are looking into whether a group dubbed “DarkSide” by the cybersecurity research community is responsible, the former government official said.

 DarkSide is known for deploying ransomware and extorting victims, while selectively avoiding targets in post-Soviet states.